avantikalal/covid-gene-expression/README.md

 7. Check the existence of chimeric reads
 8. Perform differential expression analysis on genes, transcripts and TEs
 9. Functional enrichment analysis
+10. SNP/Splicing on risk factor datasets for selected genes

 # software-tools